jdoleary/Spellmasons/docs/CriticalPath.md

 - Milestone X | **Beta Testers** | Due October 1
     - Tutorial / Explain prompts based on user actions
     - Optimize game
+        - Stress test droplets to see how many users they can support
         - Check ImmediateModeSprites for leaks
         - Support large maps
         - Round of wall corners so it doesn't stair step??